Blog

 Most restaurants have a standardized pre-shift template for managers to print and fill out.
 Oftentimes, this requires pulling information from multiple sources to organize talking points.

 Leveraging technology can make pre-shift prep more efficient.
 An integrated reservation solution like SevenRooms gives managers some time back.
-By connecting your reservation software, POS system and reviews, SevenRooms Pre-Shift automatically collects, stores and presents all of the insights you need in one place.
+By connecting your reservation software, POS system and reviews, SevenRooms Table Management automatically collects, stores and presents all of the insights you need to conduct your preshift in one place.

 “Pre-Shift is a great resource for our service leaders, waiters, bartenders and chefs.
 It is having a notable effect in training our kitchen teams and their restaurant awareness.
 The kitchen is reviewing cover flows, service notes and goals for the front of house team in one view.
 Pre-Shift enables our front and back of house teams to maintain a big picture view of the restaurant while managing in detail,” Nicholas shared.
 Find out more by reading the full Pre-Shift case study

 Haphazard pre-shifts will do more harm than good.
-To ensure you run brief and informative meetings, set aside some time in your daily routine and commit to the process — five to 30 minutes is all you need to align and engage.
+Commit to a regular format and keep it brief — five to 30 minutes is all you need to align and engage.

 Choose an area away from distractions such as the back of the restaurant or an unoccupied private room.
-Keep that space, and the timing, consistent so the staff knows where to find you so they don’t miss the briefing.
+Keep that space, and the timing, consistent so the staff knows where to gather for every briefing.

 Pre-Shift FAQs